Charles E. Lutton Man of Music

 2000 – Colonel John R. Bourgeois (Zeta Pi, Alpha Alpha)

-Colonel John R. Burgeois was given the “Man of Music Award” at the 2000 National Convention in Dallas, Texas.
-Col. Bourgeois served as the conductor of the United States Marine Band from 1979 to 1996.
-His start with “The President’s Own” came in 1958, when he joined as a French Hornist and arranger.
-As the ensemble’s director, Col. Bourgeois was the Music Advisor at the White House.
+It all began with “The President’s Own” in 1958 when he joined as a French Hornist and arranger shortly after joining the Marine Corps.
+Later, as the ensemble’s director, Col. Bourgeois was the Music Advisor at the White House.
 He selected all the musical programs there and directed the band for four Presidential Inaugurations.
-He regularly conducted the marine band and marine chamber orchestra at the White House appearing there more frequently than any other musician in the U.S. It was also under Col. Bourgeois that the marine band performed for the first time overseas.
-They traveled to the Netherlands in 85’, where for the first time in history “The President’s Own” performed with the Marine Band of the Royal Netherlands Navy.
+He regularly conducted the Marine Band and Marine Chamber Orchestra at the White House appearing there more frequently than any other musician in the U.S.

 2003 – Frederick Fennell (Alpha Nu)

 Brother Fennell was initiated into the Alpha Nu Chapter at the Eastman School of Music in 1934.
 As an internationally recognized conductor, Fennell was one of the prominent figures who promoted the legitimacy of the wind ensemble as a major performing group.
 During World War II, Fennell would serve as the National Musical Advisor for the United Service Organizations (USO).